-“First, always keep your promise no matter what.” the guru said.
+“First, always keep your promise no matter what,” the guru said.

-“Second, never make a promise no matter what.” he finished.
+“Second, never make a promise no matter what,” he finished.

-What to do when people change, in relationships?
+What to do when people change in relationships?

 If you look around, the more intimate a relationship, the greater the chances for change that may lead to deterioration.
 That is how it works.
 The key is to give each other some personal space.
 There should be room for each other to move freely.
-Imagine doing ballet in Chandni Chowk Delhi, or playing soccer on Tottenham Court Road in London.
+Imagine doing ballet in Chandni Chowk in Delhi, or playing soccer on Tottenham Court Road in London.
 Too packed!
-When your relationship gets crowded with expectations, it leaves no room for playing.
+When your relationship becomes crowded with expectations, it leaves no room for playing.

 It looks lucrative — to change the other person; it even looks possible — to make the other person adjust according to you.
 The truth is, it is too ambitious.
 Much easier is to change yourself, for your own happiness, for your own good, for your own peace of mind.
 You may also want to read – how to make a relationship last?

 I once read a beautiful quote somewhere, “Never make a decision when angry and never make a promise when happy.”
 Golden words of wisdom.